ERG: Employee Resource Groups Definition, Benefits & Examples

 Employees who are part of ERGs can come from various organizational levels.
 This means that junior-level employees will have the opportunity to connect with employees in higher positions, including leadership roles.
 Needless to say, this type of networking can expose them to various opportunities for future career development.

-Now that you know why employee resource groups are beneficial for both companies and employees, let’s see how employers can actually support these groups and help them grow:
+Now that you know why employee resource groups are beneficial for both companies and employees, let’s see how employers can actually support these groups and help them grow as business units:

 After considering the ways in which organizations can support employee resource groups, it's time to look at some employee resource group examples in several well-known companies.